 The 3Par acquisition is a slam dunk at under $2 billion.
 The company has great enterprise-grade SAN technology and a proven ability to sell into high-end accounts but lacked the revenue to go it alone.
 A major enterprise IT vendor like HP or Dell (not to mention Oracle, IBM, or even NetApp) will kick sales into high gear.
-Even with no further product development, any of those … [Read more...] about Everyone Loves 3Par – Here’s Why!
+But there’s an amazing short-term win to be had for whoever acquires 3Par!

 The storage industry got a lot more competitive this morning, as Dell announced plans to buy 3Par.
 This is the latest round in a well-established race for the enterprise storage dollar, challenging superpower (and Dell partner) EMC in the high-end SAN space.
 What does this acquisition say about the industry as a whole?
 Where are we headed?
-I've long wished for a new … [Read more...] about Dell + EqualLogic, Exanet, Ocarina, 3Par = What?

 The external hard disk drive market is incredibly hot right now, but it’s also ultra-competitive.
 The latest trend is dockable multi-function drives that are friendlier to use and offer advanced features like video playback.
 Most docks rely on USB 2.0, but Seagate just dropped a bomb on the industry with a simple twist: They moved the intelligence outside the case, repackaging the standard internal SATA connector as GoFlex, an external link to a variety of docks and adapters.